thekitchenscientist/sd_lite/README.md

 The Morph (latent walk) module makes use of stable-diffusion-videos, with the audio/video code removed to just return a series of images.
 [https://github.com/nateraw/stable-diffusion-videos](https://github.com/nateraw/stable-diffusion-videos)

-The Refine(text to image) module makes use of The Stable Artist:
+The Edit module makes use of instructpix2pix:

-@article{brack2022Stable,
-      title={The Stable Artist: Steering Semantics in Diffusion Latent Space},
-      author={Manuel Brack and Patrick Schramowski and Felix Friedrich and Kristian Kersting},
-      year={2022},
-      journal={arXiv preprint arXiv:2212.06013}
+@InProceedings{brooks2022instructpix2pix,
+    author    = {Brooks, Tim and Holynski, Aleksander and Efros, Alexei A.}, title     = {InstructPix2Pix: Learning to Follow Image Editing Instructions}, month     = {November},
+    year      = {2022},
 }